pzhaojohnson/rnacanvas.position-pairs/README.md

 Returns `true` if and only if
 two pairs form a pseudoknot together.

-This would correspond to the lines of two base-pairs crossing each other in the circle diagram of a nucleic acid structure.
+This would correspond to the lines of the two pairs crossing each other in the circle diagram of a nucleic acid structure.

 ```javascript